modernistik/parse-stack-rails-example/README.md

 PARSE_MASTER_KEY=<YOUR_MASTER_KEY>
 ```

-We have created a sample `Song` and `Artist` model in the `apps/models` directory.
+We have created a sample `Song` and `Artist` model in the [`apps/models` directory](https://github.com/modernistik/parse-server-rails-example/tree/master/app/models).
 To upgrade your schema and create these new collections, run the `parse:upgrade` task.

     $ rails parse:upgrade

 To seed your collections with sample content, run the `db:seed` task.
+See [seeds.rb](https://github.com/modernistik/parse-server-rails-example/blob/master/db/seeds.rb).

     $ rails db:seed